parport0/parport0.github.io/ddmi.md

 but the DVI spec does not say when they are supposed to be set to 0 and when they are supposed to be set to 1.

-VESA DMT revision 13 page 21 said that the Hor and Ver sync polarities are "negative" for this mode.
+VESA DMT 1.0 rev. 13 page 21 said that the Hor and Ver sync polarities are "negative" for this mode.
 It means that HSync and VSync are:
 1 *outside* of the sync intervals and 0 *inside* the sync intervals.